 Acupuncture Treatment in Oakville!

 Chances are you’ve experienced shoulder pain at some point in your life.
+Our Oakville Acupuncture Team has seen and heard it all when it comes to shoulder and rotator cuff injuries in Oakville.
 Whether it was a sports injury, an overuse injury (we’re looking at you, mechanics, line workers, manual therapists), a lifting injury (helping friends move is the worst) or just a freak accident or slip-and-fall, shoulder pain can really interfere with our normal routine.

 Here’s an example of a shoulder acupuncture treatment…

 1 – Placing needles in this area helps to encourage blood flow to the shoulder.
 When we increase blood flow, we increase the nutrients and oxygen to the shoulder tissues and therefore promote healing.

 2 – Supraspinatus Needling –

 This muscle is one of the most commonly strained muscles in the shoulder.
 It is responsible to lifting your arm the first 15 degrees, and therefore we use is a lot!
 There are three excellent points that penetrate this muscle, increasing blood flow and promoting a quicker healing time!

 These two muscles are located close together, alone the outer rim of the shoulderblade, but they contract to create opposing movements.
 Often these muscles feel tense and sore when the shoulder is strained, and inserting needles can help relax them!
 These muscles also create the border of an exit point for your radial nerve.
 This innervates the back of your arm, forearm and hand!
 Tight muscles can affect this nerve and cause tingling, numbness or even weakness in the back of the arm.
 Keeping these muscles loose ensures that the nerve isn’t getting squeezed and irritated to cause arm symptoms!